Invasive Species in Nova Scotia

 Beech Bark Disease

-Fact Sheet INSECT & FUNGUS Cryptococcus fagisuga & Neonectria spp.
-Description Disfigured Beech trees are the result of a combination of the exotic Beech Scale
+INSECT & FUNGUS Cryptococcus fagisuga & Neonectria spp.
+Description Disfigured Beech trees are the result of a combination of the exotic Beech Scale insect and two fungus species, one of

 Read More »